 About a week after the election, between long rants and furious tweets, someone who loves me called me back with one gentle phrase: “I’m worried about you.”
 I could hear this from her because I knew she was right there with me: she had made mimosas to get us through Hillary’s concession speech and cried with me for days after the election.
-Yet in the midst of her own emotional instability, she said it made her sad to see me so consumed with anger and fear.
+Yet in the midst of her own emotional instability, she said it made her sad to see me consumed with anger and fear.
 At her kitchen table that night, we began an ongoing conversation about how we can stand strong with a soft heart.

-I don’t want to diminish righteous anger.
-Everyone has to decide for themselves what they need to prioritize and how they need to press forward over the next 4 to 8 years.
+I don’t want to diminish righteous anger; everyone has to decide for themselves what they need to prioritize and how they need to press forward over the next 4 to 8 years.
 This is for those of you trying to find some emotional stability in the midst of what feels like a national tragedy.
 For those of you who want to stand strong with a soft heart, I hope these suggestions will start a conversation here and with those you love.

 2. Surround yourself with people who love and support you.
 Spend time with friends who make you laugh and people who share your life situation so you can think out loud without editing or explaining yourself.
 When you’re together, enjoy baking cookies or drinking cider or playing soccer or knitting in silence.
 Trump might drive our country into the ground, but he doesn’t get to ruin our relationships.

 3. Get involved serving in a local community of vulnerable people.
 A lot of people will be seriously at risk over the next several years – much more than those of us who are white, cis, or documented, among others.
 When you feel ready, find out how you can support immigrants in your community or get involved with an interfaith network nearby.
-It’s important to be sensitive about how we show up, because we don’t want to ruin spaces that are safe for other people, but there are many organizations that would welcome an extra volunteer.
+It’s important to be sensitive about how we show up, because we don’t want to ruin spaces that are safe for other people, but many organizations would welcome an extra volunteer.
 We need to rally together in the years to come, and it starts with us getting outside of ourselves.

 5. Ground yourself with spiritual practices.
 This looks different for everyone, but most of us have spiritual rhythms that anchor us in ways nothing else can.
 Carve out time for prayer or meditation.
 Spend time reading the words of Jesus and try to imagine yourself sitting in the grass at the Sermon on the Mount.
-Worship in a cathedral or host friends for a night of poetry and prayer.
+Worship in a cathedral or host friends for a night of poetry.
 This is the path to tenderness.

 Donald Trump is going to be our president for the next 4 to 8 years, and he’s already surrounded himself with people who give us reason to feel outrage.
 We need to be engaged in the political process, speak up when we feel led, call our representatives regularly, and, in the name of all that’s holy, get out to vote in the midterm elections.